 Across the entire value chain, almost 344,000 organic producers and over 78,000 organic processors were active in the EU.
 Organic farmers benefit from the price premiums that organic products fetch on the market and the rapidly growing final consumer demand for organic products.
 In 2019, the EU market accounted for 38.8 billion euro in a global market of 106.4 billion euro, second after the US market accounting for 48.2 billion.
 Large markets in the EU are Germany (12.0 billion) euro and France (11.3 billion euro), as per FIBL statistics.

-Per capita consumer expenditure on organic products is highest in Denmark (344 euro, equivalent to 12% of grocery shopping) and Luxembourg (264 euro, equivalent to 8% of grocery shopping), as per as per FIBL statistics.
+Per capita consumer expenditure on organic products is highest in Denmark (344 euro, equivalent to 12% of grocery shopping) and Luxembourg (264 euro, equivalent to 8% of grocery shopping), as per FIBL statistics.

 Consumer awareness of the EU organic logo is increasing.
 In 2020, 56% of Eurobarometer survey respondents recognised the logo, compared to 27% in 2017.
 80% of survey respondents believe that organic products are more environmentally friendly and respect higher animal welfare standards.